 CrisisWatch is our global conflict tracker, an early warning tool designed to help prevent deadly violence.
 It keeps decision-makers up-to-date with developments in over 70 conflicts and crises every month, identifying trends and alerting them to risks of escalation and opportunities to advance peace.
 In addition, CrisisWatch monitors over 50 situations (“standby monitoring”) to offer timely information if developments indicate a drift toward violence or instability.
 Entries dating back to 2003 provide easily searchable conflict histories.

 Our monthly conflict tracker highlights five conflict risks, four of which underscore the threat of a major conflagration in the Middle East, and one resolution opportunity in February.

-CrisisWatch identified eleven deteriorated situations in August.
+CrisisWatch identified twenty deteriorated situations – a remarkably high number – in January.
 Notably:

-Aside from the scores of conflict situations we usually cover, we tracked significant developments in Bahrain, Nile Waters and Senegal
+Aside from the scores of conflict situations we regularly assess, we tracked significant developments in the Comoros, Senegal, Sierra Leone and Papua New Guinea.

 Receive the best source of conflict analysis right in your inbox.